NannyML/nannyml/docs/datasets/titanic.rst

 There is also an auxiliary column that kaggle_ uses and we have kept for compatibility:

 - **PassengerId** - a unique number referencing each passenger.
-This is very useful for joining the target results on the analysis dataset.
+This is very useful for joining the target results on the monitored dataset.

 The titanic dataset is used by NannyML at the :ref:`Data Quality Tutorials<data-quality>` showcasing our Missing values and Unseen Values detection functionality.